Table of Contents

 With online marketplaces like Etsy and Shopify supporting Bitcoin, cryptocurrency is shaping not only the online payment systems but also the e-commerce industry as a whole while carefully treading the path of blockchain technology.

 Cryptocurrency is a type of encrypted code that can be transferred digitally using different devices like smartphones.
-Many believed that cryptocurrency transactions will provide shoppers with a fast and secure payment and shopping experience because it doesn’t require repetitive authentication.
+Many believe that cryptocurrency transactions will provide shoppers with fast and secure payment and shopping experience because it doesn’t require repetitive authentication.
 This ease of transaction makes cryptocurrency appealing to some e-commerce store owners.
-This, together with its increasing adoption of it, has led Technavio – a technology research company – to report that cryptocurrency will drive the e-commerce industry until 2020.
+This, together with its increasing adoption, has led Technavio – a technology research company – to report that cryptocurrency will drive the e-commerce industry until 2020.

 5. The influence of personalization